cristiifrim/DestinationBucketList/README.md

 Please avoid creating a pull request that contains changes both on backend and frontend.
 Each pull request should have changes only on one end.

-If you want to begin working to a new feature pull all changes from remote using
+If you want to begin working on a new feature pull all changes from remote using
 ```
 git checkout master
 git fetch